Revenue management: Overview

 Businesses face important decisions regarding what to sell, when to sell, to whom to sell, and for how much.
 Revenue management uses data-driven tactics and strategy to answer these questions in order to increase revenue.
-The discipline of revenue management combines data mining and operations research with strategy, understanding of customer behavior, and partnering with the sales force.
-Today, the revenue management practitioner must be analytical and detail oriented, yet capable of thinking strategically and managing the relationship with sales.
+The discipline of revenue management (RM) is also known as Yield Management (YM), and is a cross-disciplinary field.
+It combines operations research or management science, analytics, economics, human resource management, software development, marketing, e-commerce, consumer behaviour, and consulting.